 Meet the reel

-Reelceivers need power and communications, and they receive these from a reel.
+Reelceivers need power and connectivity, and they receive these from a reel.
 A reel is a daisy chain of reelceivers using standard Cat5 network cables.
 One end of the reel is connected to a hub which acts as both a power source and a communication link to a local or remote server.
 Multiple reelceivers spaced tens of metres apart can make up a single reel, covering a vast surface area.

 Did you know?
 We developed this novel configuration to support the emerging needs of the Internet of Things and published our work in a scientific article.